 Based in Switzerland, On is known for their innovative collection of road and trail shoes.
 It’s easy to tell an On design apart from the rest: Each model features their trademark CloudTec cushioning, a series of hollow cells that absorb impacts and keep your foot protected from sharp roots and rocks.
 Tack on a very premium build and an eye-catching aesthetic, and it’s for good reason that On shoes have become increasingly popular in the U.S. market.
 The Cloudultra is their most cushioned design for long-distance efforts, built to soak up varied trail surfaces and keep your feet happy mile after mile.

-The Cloudultra was recently updated to the “2,” and changes include a softer midsole, improved stretch-knit collar, and new outsole that On claims offers 50% more ground contact than the previous design.
-The result is a shoe that’s easier to step into (the first-gen version was a bear to get on and off), has much better traction, and provides a more forgiving feel—this is great news, as we found the outgoing Cloudultra to be surprisingly firm.
+Updates from the past-generation Cloudultra include a softer midsole, improved stretch-knit collar, and new outsole that On claims offers 50% more ground contact.
+The result is a shoe that’s easier to step into (the first-gen version was a bear to get on and off), has much better traction, and provides a more forgiving feel—this is great news, as we found the original Cloudultra to be surprisingly firm.
 However, there’s no avoiding the inherent downfall of On shoes: The hollowed-out CloudTec midsole has a tendency to attract small rocks, which can grind away at both the foam and your foot during long runs.
 But this obvious flaw has yet to deter many runners, and the Cloudultra 2 is an undeniably fun alternative to traditional max-cushioned designs.
+Another plush On offering to consider is their Cloudsurfer Trail, which is a little cheaper but less technically capable than the Cloudultra—great for runs that involve a mix of pavement, gravel, and dirt.

 See the Men's On Cloudultra 2 See the Women's On Cloudultra 2